 Use Your Summers Wisely

-- Several Jewell students have participated in Baylor’s SMART (Summer Medical and Research Training) Program.
+- Several pre-med Jewell students have participated in Baylor’s SMART (Summer Medical and Research Training) Program.

 - The Association of American Medical Colleges (AAMC) offers many suggestions, such as undergraduate research programs, internships, shadowing and the Summer Medical and Dental Education Program.